tuankhoin/server-system-learning/README.md

 * The remote servers: 2GB RAM, 1*1 processors
 .iso disc file can be found on [Ubuntu's main download page](https://ubuntu.com/download).
 I would recommend using Ubuntu Server as a lightweight choice.

+**Try this:** Set up 3 virtual machines: a main virtual machine as a control node, and 2 remote machines to operate on.

 ### <a name="basic"></a> Basic Linux commands, if you don't know yet

 * Example of a directory: `/etc/ansible/file-name`